patrodriguez108/p2-self-checkout/p2-self-checkout.md

 ?
 This middleware enables the app to require each of the files so that within each file we don't need to specify which files depend on which other files, which in turn enables the app to function properly.

+[getting HTTP requests and parsing the HTTP requests and making the responses]

 - Before responding to an HTTP request, we may need to reference or use various forms of data and state that are either managed by the server or included in the client’s request.
 Please give a few examples.

-?
 We could use instance variables that access different portions of data that are within the server.
 These portions of data can be accessed from a get request using the params

 - What is the relationship between the erb templates and the HTTP response body?

-?
 The erb template includes HTML and Ruby data, but the HTTP response body is that data converted into text format

 - What is the difference between redirect and rendering a template?

-?
 Redirect works as a get request to a route that is already defined while rendering a template converts a file into text and displays that data as text for a webpage

 - What is a method override and why do we need to do it?

-?
-A method override is used to perform a different function aside from the standard functionaliy.
-We would need to use it when using BCrypt so that we might be able to authenticate a user's password.
 We would also use it when using a form that upon submission would make a request other than a GET or a POST

 <h1>Sessions</h1>